 A NOTE ABOUT THIS GUIDE

-I am so excited to be working with you and I can’t wait to get to know you better over the next several months!
-I know photography is one of the larger investments you're making for your wedding day and I am so honored you chose to work with me!
+We are so excited to be working with you and can’t wait to get to know you better over the next several months!
+We know that photography is one of the larger investments you're making for your wedding day and we are so honored you chose to work with us!

 Even if you're working with a wedding planner or you're planning a simple wedding, there are likely still a lot of moving pieces left leading up to your big day.

-Having photographed more than 130 weddings over the past few years, I tend to get asked the same things over and over again.
-So I thought it would be beneficial if I put together a guide that walks you through everything from timelines to engagement sessions and inclement weather.
+Having photographed hundreds of weddings, we tend to get asked the same things over and over again.
+So we thought it would be beneficial if we put together a guide that walks you through everything from timelines to engagement sessions and inclement weather.

-Thank you again for choosing to work with me and please don't hesitate to let m know if we can offer any additional guidance throughout the wedding planning process!
+Thank you again for choosing to work with us and please don't hesitate to let m know if we can offer any additional guidance throughout the wedding planning process!

 plan your session